Protection of Children from Violence

 Challenge

 All children have the right to protection.
-They have the right to survive, to be safe, to belong, to be heard, to receive adequate care and to grow up in a protective environment.
+They have the right to survive, to be safe, to belong, to be heard, to receive adequate care, and to grow up in a protective environment.
 The family is the first line of safety and security for children.
 Outside the home, schools and communities are responsible for creating a safe and child-friendly environment.

 The legal framework for child protection in Oman is relatively robust.
 Child Protection Committees (CPCs) exist in all 11 governorates to prevent and address child abuse.
-The Child Law of 2014 and 2019 executive regulations prohibits violence against children in all settings, including schools.
+The Child Law of 2014 and 2019 executive regulations prohibit violence against children in all settings, including schools.
 That same law also makes the reporting of all child abuse mandatory and facilitates the removal of children from situations of violence.

 Bullying in schools also remains a concern.
 The most vulnerable are children with disabilities, who are more likely than other children to be victims of physical violence.
-With children and adolescents spending more time learning and socializing online as a result of COVID-19 social distancing measures, anecdotal evidence suggests an increase in cyberbullying.
-Similarly, the anxiety, uncertainty and fear caused by the COVID-19 outbreak has taken a toll on people’s mental health.

 As in other areas of work, the availability of comprehensive data is necessary to gain a full understanding of the situation.
 As there are currently gaps within the cross-sectoral data systems, the Government of Oman, with UNICEF support, is committed to capturing detailed data to better respond to and prevent violence against children.